LukeSmithxyz/landchad/content/mail/smtp.md

 their services.

-If you want to start an email server, therefore, go to your VPS\'s site and open a ticket or make a request to open up email ports.
+If you want to start an email server, therefore, go to your VPS\'s site and open a ticket or make a request to open up email ports, notably port `25`.
 This is a simple process that requires nothing too special.
 One of the wagies at your VPS will kindly do the needful and open your ports for you.
-Note that this is not the same as unblocking a port with [ufw](ufw.html).
+Note that this is not the same as unblocking a port with [ufw](ufw.html), which still needs to be done for SMTP to work.

+    ufw allow 25,587 proto tcp

 ## Installation